RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

 ---
-Title: Manage container images
+Title: Use a private registry for container images
-linktitle: Manage container images
+linktitle: Use a private container registry
 description: This section details how the Redis Enterprise Software and Kubernetes operator images can be configured to be pulled from a variety of sources.
 This page describes how to configure alternate private repositories for images, plus some techniques for handling public repositories with rate limiting.
 weight: 92
 alwaysopen: false